 On the edge, the cache drive must have the drive letter D. If it does not, use diskpart.exe to select the volume and change drive letter.
 Register with the license server as edge.

 If core auto-configuration is enabled, core information is retrieved from the license management server automatically.

-From any client machine, the administrators that use to access the share on file server, can access it via GFC edge using UNC Path
+From any client machine, the administrators that used to access the share on the file server can access it with GFC edge using UNC Path

 \\<edge server name>\FASTDATA\<core server name>\<backend file server name>\<share name>.
 Administrators can include this path in user logonscript or GPO for users drive mapping at the edge location.

 To provide transparent access for users across the globe, an administrator can setup the Microsoft Distributed Filesystem (DFS) with links pointing to file server shares and to edge locations.